captainalan/pelican-test/content/i-choose-html.md

 site) are *blocked* when [certain sorts of JavaScript](https://www.gnu.org/software/librejs/) are blocked.

+It is my goal to produce informative, unobtrusive websites that are easily indexed, linked, downloaded, etc. If I can accomplish this goal without freedom/privacy threatening software, why not choose simpler tools?

 ## Next steps

-It is my goal to produce informative, unobtrusive websites that are easily indexed, linked, downloaded, etc.

 I am becoming more interested in **static site generators** (such as [Pelican](https://blog.getpelican.com), which was used to make this site) because the HTML/CSS they spit out is compatible in most places and they also make things like RSS feeds easy to do.
+I'll be trying out various static generators in addition to writing plain HTML/CSS and maybe some JavaScript.